realpython/django-receipts/README.rst

 django-receipts
 ===============

-This is sample code used in the Real Python article [How to Write and Installable Django Apppp](https://realpython.com/installable-django-app/).
-The article describes how to take an app from an existing Django project and make it a stand-alone installable package avilable on PyPI.
+This is the sample code used in the Real Python article `How to Write an Installable Django App <https://realpython.com/installable-django-app/>`_.
+The article describes how to take an app from an existing Django project and make it a stand-alone installable package available on PyPI.

 Installable App
 ---------------

 This app models a list of items on a receipt.
 Each item has a description and a cost.
 A receipt may reference multiple items.

-This app can be installed and used in your django project by:
+This app can be installed and used in your Django project by:

 .. code-block:: bash